polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a hybrid cloud architecture using a combination of the Azure public cloud and Azure Stack Hub.
+In this whiteboard design session, you will work with a group to design a hybrid cloud architecture using a combination of the Global Azure cloud and Azure Stack Hub.
 This functional architecture will enable customers to leverage their investments in Azure as a "cloud platform," rather than Azure as a "place."

-At the end of the session, you will be able to determine which systems are good candidates for the Azure public cloud, and which are better suited on Azure Stack Hub.
+At the end of the session, you will be able to determine which systems are good candidates for the Global Azure cloud, and which are better suited on Azure Stack Hub.

 ## Step 1: Review the customer case study